ulule/go/README.md

 In common case, if you need to rename packages when you are importing them, you are doing it wrong.

+TODO(flo): Add import example

 ## Be secure

 Always check users input by using validators and sanitize them.

-Don't sanitize an input which is already validated, it's useless and you can introduce unexpected behaviors.
+Don't [sanitize](https://github.com/microcosm-cc/bluemonday) an input which is already validated, it's useless and you can introduce unexpected behaviors.

+TODO(flo): Add code example about payload an manager sanitization

 There is no trusted sources.